Receive UDP packet

 If you disable Output variable-size signal, the block outputs a fixed-length output the same length as the Maximum length for Message.

 Set the data type of the vector elements in the Message output.
-Match the data type with the data input used to create the UDP packets.
+Match the data type with the data input that creates the UDP packets.
+This option defaults to

 If the UDP packet contains less data than the fixed-length output, the difference contains invalid data.